 The DCP has funded several planning documents to guide management actions within the Virgin River Reserve.
 In 2008, the Virgin River Conservation Management Assessment (Entrix Inc. 2008) was developed in conjunction with land management agencies to identify the management and monitoring actions needed for the desert riparian habitat within the Virgin River watershed.
-In 2013, two reports were produced for Reach 5, located in the Lower Mormon Mesa area: the Mormon Mesa Ecohydrology Assessment Final Report (Orr et al. 2013b) was produced to recommend locations and strategies for restoration for the area, while the Clark County Mormon Mesa Parcel Restoration Plan (Orr et al. 2013a) was developed to provide property-specific restoration planning recommendations.
-A second document was prepared, Gold Butte Reach Ecohydrology Assessment (Stillwater Sciences.
-2017), to help identify restoration potential for acquisition.
+In 2013, two reports were produced for Reach 5 located in the Lower Mormon Mesa area: the Mormon Mesa Ecohydrology Assessment Final Report (Orr et al. 2013b) was produced to recommend locations and strategies for restoration for the area, and the Clark County Mormon Mesa Parcel Restoration Plan (Orr et al. 2013a) was developed to provide property-specific restoration planning recommendations.
+An Ecohydrology Assessment, including flood-scour analysis, vegetation mapping, and restoration suitability for the entire Virgin River was completed in 2014 (Stillwater Sciences 2014) and a more focused Ecohydrology Assessment was prepared for the Gold Butte Reach of the Virgin River (including the Bunkerville site) (Stillwater Sciences 2017).
+These reports help identify restoration potential for acquisition.

-1.2.3 Applicable Regulations
+1.3 Applicable Regulations

 Certain federal, state, and local regulations apply to the actions that occur on the Riparian Reserves.
 Any restoration or conservation action that could adversely affect the flood capacity of the 100-year floodplain is subject to review and approval by the Clark County Department of Public Works to meet the requirements of the National Flood Insurance Program.
+Fill material

-Fill material (e.g., soil, rip-rap) placed below the ordinary high water mark of the rivers or in adjacent wetlands is subject to review and permit by the U.S. Army Corps of Engineers and by the Nevada Division of Environmental Protection (NDEP) under Sections 404 and 401, respectively, of the Clean Water Act.
+(e.g., soil, rip-rap) placed below the ordinary high water mark of the rivers or in adjacent wetlands is subject to review and permit by the U.S. Army Corps of Engineers and by the Nevada Division of Environmental Protection (NDEP) under Sections 404 and 401, respectively, of the Clean Water Act.
 If construction equipment or any discharge must enter the waterway to implement a restoration or conservation action, review and approval of working in the waterway is required by NDEP under Section 402 of the Clean Water Act.
 Any restoration project that disturbs more than one acre is subject to the provisions of stormwater discharge controls under Section 402 of the Clean Water Act and requires compliance with the Construction Stormwater General Permit issued by NDEP.
-Land clearing using machinery is subject to dust control permitting under Section 94 of the Clark County air guality regulations.
+Land clearing using machinery is subject to dust control permitting under Section 94 of the Clark County air quality regulations.
 Restoration that could involve actions on Bureau of Land Management (BLM) land would be subject to the Federal Land Policy and Management Act for applicable right-of-way authorization.
 Involvement of the U.S. Army Corps of Engineers or BLM triggers environmental and cultural assessments under the National Environmental Policy Act and National Historic Preservation Act.

 Water rights conveyed with the properties are managed in accordance with chapters 533 and 534 of the Nevada Revised Statutes (NRS).
 Lastly, any restoration, conservation, or other management action that could disturb or otherwise cause take of nesting songbirds or raptors is prohibited by the Migratory Bird Treaty Act and will likely require consultation with the USFWS.